michaelrsweet/htmlcss/TESTSUITE.md

 HTML and CSS Files
 ------------------

-All of the HTML and CSS files are my original creation.
+Most of the HTML and CSS files are my original creation.
 Many come from the HTMLDOC test suite.
+The "source-sans-pro.css" file is part of the Adobe open font project - see "Font Files" below.

 Image Files